-Luckily, musculoskeletal injuries are also highly preventable with the help of workplace ergonomics training and simple lifting and transport aids like carts, dollies, ramps and dock plates.
+Luckily, musculoskeletal injuries are also highly preventable with the help of workplace ergonomics training, along with simple lifting and transport aids like carts, dollies, ramps, and dock plates.
 Used in conjunction with good material handling practices, these tools can not only save time and make tasks easier, but also significantly cut down on workers' comp payouts and the logistics problems that arise from injury-related employee absences.
-CableOrganizer.com gives you tips on how to increase workplace safety and lighten your load with carts, ramps and dock plates.
+CableOrganizer® has tips below on ways to improve workplace safety, by lightening your load with carts, ramps, and dock plates.

-Ramps are also a must-have safety measure anywhere carts and dollies may need to be pulled onto or off of a curb, or travel up a few steps.
-At one time or another, we've all seen people try to wrestle a loaded rolling cart onto or off of a curb, or up a few shallow steps.
-It may not seem particularly dangerous, but doing so can place a major strain on upper body muscles, and also creates a roll-back hazard for anyone positioned behind or below the cart.
-Using a ramp to make the transition makes the job easier, and greatly reduces the physical risk to everyone involved.
+Ramps are also a must-have safety measure anywhere carts and dollies may need to be pulled onto or off a curb — or travel up a few steps.
+At one time or another, we've all seen people try to wrestle a loaded rolling cart onto or off a curb — or up a few shallow steps.
+It may not seem particularly dangerous, but doing so can place a major strain on upper body muscles.
+It also creates a roll-back hazard for anyone positioned behind or below the cart.
+Using a ramp to make the transition makes the job easier; and greatly reduces the physical risk to everyone involved.

 Like ramps, dock plates span the distance between two disconnected floor surfaces (most commonly, trucks and loading docks) so that materials can be transported across a solid surface, instead of passed across wide gaps.
 Any time that materials need to cross a gap in flooring, whether they're being carried by hand or rolled on a cart or dolly, it's vital to firmly affix a dock plate between the two surfaces, so that carts can roll smoothly across; and workers have stable footing.
 Dock plates also greatly reduce the risk of musculoskeletal injuries from reaching to pass heavy items across a gap.